Project 2

 For this project, write code to do all actions and caluclations that need to happen.

-that module should just have those characteristics.
+that method should just have those characteristics.

 Assume that arrays are passed as parameters using the book's version of "by reference" that is: a method is given the actual array (by address) not just a copy, so any changes it made to the array are still there after the method ends, you don't have to return it.